 - pay an annual registration fee.

 Our law firm is listed in the The Best Law Firms in America.
-Call us for help now at 612-338-0202 if you or your child has been bitten in the face or on the arm, hand or leg.
+Call our dog bite legal team for help now at 612-338-0202 if you or your child has been bitten in the face or on the arm, hand or leg.

 Neighborhoods of St Paul, MN: Battle Creek, Greater East Side, West Side, Dayton’s Bluff, Payne-Phalen, North End, Thomas-Dale, Summit-University, West Seventh, Como Park, Midway, Saint Anthony Park, Union Park, Macalester-Groveland, Highland Park, Summit Hill, Crocus Hill, Downtown St. Paul.